Wesmania/peak-random-events/README.md

 **This is an alpha version**.
 Here are the things that weren't tested or implemented:

-* Multiplayer was not tested.
-In principle it should work, but there may be bugs.
 * No support for players leaving/joining yet.
 Players joining won't experience some random modifiers.
 Hosts leaving might break some modifiers.